 Course Subject Course Title Semester Hours (Min) Quarter Hours (Min)

-Microbiology Microbiology (with Laboratory) 4 6
+Microbiology Microbiology with lab 4 6

 Math Calculus (non-business) 3 4.5

-Statistics Statistics or Biostatistics 3 4.5
+Statistics Statistics (or Biostatistics) 3 4.5

 Economics Economics 3 4.5